There are many inherited conditions (also known as genetic disorders) that can affect your blood and bone marrow.

 You can find out more from the Immune Deficiency Foundation.

-Alex had a bone marrow transplant to treat his chronic granulomatous disease (a type of PID) in 2011.
+Alex had a bone marrow transplant to treat his chronic granulomatous disease (a type of PID).
 You can read his story here.

 This is a very rare group of inherited diseases that cause problems with your metabolism (the chemical reactions that occur in the cells of your body, which allow your body to break down nutrients and create energy).
 If you have an IEM, your metabolism doesn’t work as well as it could, which can cause serious health problems.

 You can find out more information on the Genetic Disorders UK website.

 A stem cell transplant will probably be offered as an alternative treatment if other options are unsuccessful.
 Many inherited conditions are detected at birth, which means stem cell transplants may have to be given to small children.